emanuelmaus/Deep3P-Denoising/README.md

 3. Xinyang Li et al., “Reinforcing neuron extraction and spike inference in calcium imaging using deep self-supervised denoising”, In: Nat.
 Methods 2021
 4. Kisuk Lee et al., "Superhuman Accuracy on the SNEMI3D Connectomics Challenge", In: NIPS 201

+## License

+Copyright (C) 2021-2023 Emanuel Maus
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.
+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.
+You should have received a copy of the GNU General Public License along with this program.
+If not, see [https://www.gnu.org/licenses/](https://www.gnu.org/licenses/).

 ## Acknowledgements